nikolaystrikhar/gutenberg-forms/readme.txt

 * Conditional Logic - Show/hide fields conditionally.
 * Form Entries - Form Entries are recorded in the database and accessible via WordPress admin.
 * Use Forms Anywhere - You can create standalone forms using Gutenberg and use it anywhere using a shortcode.
 That Gutenberg Forms compatible with any WordPress page builder.
-* Form Templates - We have started creating useful form templates to let you get started building your desired form faster.
 * Dynamically populate field values via URL parameters.
 * Hidden field type with dynamic value tags.
 * Spam Protection - Google reCaptcha & Akismet Integration.